wagtail/wagtail/docs/getting_started/tutorial.rst

             FieldPanel('body'),
         ]

-Adjust your BlogPage template to output the image:
+Adjust your blog page template to include the image:

 .. code:: html+django